twolfson/twolfson.com/articles/parallel-visual-testing.md

 **Pros:**

-- As accurate as production
+- Same accuracy as database (as it's using one)
-- Can debug tests easily
+- Easy to debug

 **Cons:**

-- Slow due to updating fixtures in database
+- Slow due to updating/resetting fixtures in database
 - Tedious to maintain

 # Test-generated HTML